WES B'NAI MITZVAH PROGRAM

 We believe strongly in the b'nai mitzvah experience being a cohort - based journey.
 Judaism does not happen in a vacuum.
 One of the blessings of our tradition is its emphasis on community and showing up for one another.
 Thus, we emphasize this value in our program.
 Three concrete ways in which we do this are:

 1. Committing to attend one another's bar and bat mitzvah services.
-The comprehensive calendar will have the dates listed so you can plan for them
+The comprehensive calendar will have the dates listed so you can plan for them in advance.

 2. Our beautiful ritual of having the most recent bar or bat mitzvah lead the community for the first aliyah at the next bar or bat mitzvah.
 Again, you will be given plenty of time to plan for this honor.